elastic/synthetics/docs/throttling.md

 ### Changes

-* ~21:00 GMT 09 May 2023 - network throttling disabled for all browser monitors running on Elastic’s global managed testing infrastructure
+* ~21:00 GMT 09 May 2023 - Network throttling disabled for all browser monitors running on Elastic’s global managed testing infrastructure